MP Estate Planning UK

 What’s the difference between a URN and a UTR for a trust?

-A URN (Unique Reference Number) identifies the trust on the TRS.
-A UTR (Unique Taxpayer Reference) is issued when the trust has a separate tax liability.
-The URN links the trust record; the UTR is used for tax returns.
-You may receive one or both depending on circumstances.
+A URN (Unique Reference Number) is a 15-character alphanumeric code that identifies a non-taxable trust arrangement on the TRS.
+A UTR (Unique Taxpayer Reference) is a ten-digit code issued when the trust has a tax liability — meaning HMRC expects the trustees to file a Self Assessment Trust and Estate Tax Return (SA900).
+You may receive one or both depending on whether the trust generates taxable income or gains.

 How do anti-money laundering rules affect registration?